How much will Disney World hotels cost?

 Walt Disney World has three tiers of on-property hotels: Value, Moderate, and Deluxe.
 As you may have guessed, Disney Value Resorts are the least expensive (starting around $120/per night as of June 2020), Deluxe Resorts are the most expensive (from $456/night as of June 2020), and Disney World’s Moderate Resorts are somewhere in the middle.

-If you want an upgrade from Value but don’t want to drop an arm and a leg, check out the Moderates.
+If you want an upgrade from Value but don’t want to drop an arm and a leg, check out the Disney Moderate Resorts.
 They are really nice!

 If camping is more of your thing, check out the campground sites at Fort Wilderness Resort (average is about $120 per night)